NormLorenz/ngrx-store/READMETOO.md

 ## keyboard mapping
 https://code.visualstudio.com/shortcuts/keyboard-shortcuts-linux.pdf

-* toggle side bar Ctrl + B
+* Ctrl + B toggle side bar
-* Ctrl F2 to Rename Symbol
+* Ctrl + F2 to rename symbol
-* to scroll the screen up and down use the Ctrl + scroll button
+* Ctrl + scroll to scroll the screen up and down
-* to scroll the screen left and right use the Ctrl + scroll button
+* Shift + scroll to scroll the screen left and right
+* F12 goto definition
+* Alt + Up or Down move the line up or down

 ### clone and change remote